-SyCip Gorres Velayo & Co., the independent auditors, appointed by the members for the periods December 31, 2022 and 2021, has audited the financial statements of the Club in accordance with Philippine Standards on Auditing, and in its report to the members, has expressed its opinion on the fairness of presentation upon completion of such audit.
+Isla Lipana & Co.
+(PricewaterhouseCoopers), the independent auditor, appointed by the members, has audited the financial statements of the Club in accordance with Philippine Standards on Auditing, and in its report to the members, has expressed its opinion on the fairness of presentation upon completion of such audit.